RadioAxion results on the search for axion dark matter under Gran Sasso: Conclusions

 We reported the measured energy spectra and performed a time-series analysis in two complementary frequency intervals, using 266 one-day runs to probe $1~\text{Hz}$--$0.5~\text{MHz}$ and a continuous 69-day run to probe $6.6 \times10^{-7}~\text{Hz}$--$0.5~\text{Hz}$.
 No evidence for a periodic modulation was observed.
 We therefore set $2\sigma$ upper limits on the modulation amplitude at the level of $6 \times10^{-6}$ at short periods and $1.1\times10^{-5}$ at long periods.

 Using the $\theta$-dependent $\alpha$-decay framework of Ref.~\cite{Broggini:2024udi}, these bounds translate into new exclusion limits on the axion decay constant over axion masses spanning $10^{-21}$ to $10^{-9}$~eV, as shown in \fig{fig:bounds}.
+Although these first limits are weaker than the leading existing constraints, they establish the sensitivity of an independent laboratory approach based on nuclear decay-rate modulation.
 Finally, we outlined the upgraded three-year phase of RadioAxion, which will increase the event rate and improve timing and thermal stability, with the projected sensitivity also reported in \fig{fig:bounds}.